dltorrise/Mini-Project-2/README.md

+# Mini-Project 2

+I still need to fix the boxes

 # Module 02 Mini-Project: CSS Snippet Cheat Sheet

 In this activity, you will work with a group to build a webpage that will hold a collection of CSS snippets.
 What better way to learn CSS than to build a knowledge base of CSS?